 From the summit, follow the Pine Bend Brook Trail back in the direction you came from but bearing right at the trip sign, toward the Scaur Trail (pronounced “Scour”).
 Follow it for 0.8 miles to and turn onto the Scaur Trail, where you can catch glimpses of North Tripyramid through the trees.

 The Scaur Trail is quite pretty and very easy to follow.
 It ends when it meets the Livermore Trail in 1.2 miles where you’ll turn left.
-From here, follow the Livermore Trail 3.8 miles back to the Livermore Trailhead parking lot, retracing your earlier steps.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+From here, follow the Livermore Trail 3.8 miles back to the Livermore Trailhead parking lot, retracing your earlier steps.SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.